williaz/TechRefresher/AWS.md

   - IPv4 and IPv6 treated separeately
   - auto created the main route table for the VPC, better keep i with only the local route
   - destionation specifies the IP ranges that can be directed to the target
-  - target is where the traffic is directed
+  - target is where the traffic is directed, the road
   - all subnets that are not explicitly associated with a more specific route table will use Main route table by default.

 - Internet Gateway (IG)